joellord/mern-k8s/docs/docs/deploy-to-k8s/4-deploy-frontend.md

 :::

 :::note
 Note the `BASE_URL` environment variable value here.
 In this case, we will use `/api` as the base URL.
-This address will be definted in the ingress in a future step.
+This address will be defined in the ingress in a future step.
 :::

 ## Create the service